Q&A on closure of the Listed Places of Worship grant scheme

 Why is the Government ending the scheme?

-The Government has set out its reason for ending the scheme in a Written Ministerial Statement in Parliament on 21 January 2026.
+The Government has set out its reasons for ending the scheme in a Written Ministerial Statement in Parliament on 21 January 2026.

 What should places of worship do if they have projects finishing after 31 March 2026?